dotnet/source-build/Documentation/planning/multi-sdk-band-support.md

 When building a VMR, a distro maintainer will combine the sets of artifacts from #2, #3 and #4 into a single directory and pass it with --with-artifacts.
 Below, distro maintainer workflow scenarios are presented.
 The following abbreviations are used:

-- PSB - Previously source-built (from a previous servicing/preview iteration, or from a bootstrap build)
-- CSB - Current source-built (just built, e.g. from a 1xx VMR build).

 ### Previews and major release GA builds